Abdullah el-Faisal: Kenya

 El-Faisal was allowed entry to Kenya on 24 December 2009, due to a computer error.
 He was arrested by anti-terror police in Mombasa on New Year's Eve 2009.
 Attempts by Kenya to deport him were initially unsuccessful because of his involvement in terrorist activities.
-He was unable to reach Jamaica, which had said it would accept him, because South Africa, the U.K., the U.S., and Tanzania all declined to issue him transit visas that would allow him to connect to flights to Jamaica.
+He was unable to reach Jamaica, which had said it would accept him, because South Africa, the UK, the US, and Tanzania all declined to issue him transit visas that would allow him to connect to flights to Jamaica.

 He was deported from Kenya on 7 January 2010 to the West African nation of Gambia, which agreed to accept el-Faisal at his request.
 But as he was being transported through Nigeria, Nigerian authorities refused to grant him a transit visa and instead sent him back to Kenya on 10 January 2010.
 The Gambian government also indicated it would not grant him entry.

 Several hundred people demonstrated on 8 January 2010, protesting the "unfair" treatment of el-Faisal.
 On 15 January, police in Nairobi were summoned to block a protest march by several hundred people, some of whom were waving the flag of al Shabaab.
 Some angry residents threw stones at the marchers.
 The following day at least five people died in demonstrations after Friday prayers at Jami'a Mosque.